citrus-it/illumos-omnios/docs/illumos-refugees.md

 Repository
 ----------

-* The source tree layout is different.
-It attempts to be wider (rather than deep) and better subdivided.
-It is loosly based on the Linux kernel and BSD repositories.
-The description of the repository layout can be found in `docs/repo-layout.md`.
-* Sun Studio and lint are *not* supported
+* Building with Sun Studio and lint is *not* supported
 * `nightly`
   - `nightly` is not shipped, just use `usr/src/tools/scripts/nightly.sh` directly